DonovanLoSg/cleaning-dsolutions/README.md

 A logged in user will be able to rate on the Article Page.
 They can change their mind and rate the article differently at a later time.
-They can also see the total number of the each rating given by other users.
+They can also see the total number of each rating given by other users.
-To see who are the user giving the rating, click on the view comments button.
+To see who are the user giving the rating, click on the "view comments" button.

 _Comments_
 A logged in user can also be able leave their comments on the Article Page.
-They can also edit their comments if they have leave it previously.
+They can also edit their comments if they have left it previously.
-They can see what other users commented by clicking on the view comments button.
+They can see what other users commented by clicking on the "view comments" button.

 #### Managing information submitted

 _Editing Articles_
 The contributer of an article can click on the "Edit" button on the article to make changes.
-The administrator also have the ability to amend any article to rid of inappropirate content.
+The administrator also have the ability to amend any article to rid of inappropriate content.

 _Deleting_
-An article can also be deleted by the contribute using the "Delete" button on the article page.
+An article can also be deleted by the contributor using the "Delete" button on the article page.
 He can also click delete to the right of the corresponding article titles from "My Articles" listing.
 The administrator can delete any articles using the same methods as above, as well as doing it at the "All articles" listing.
 When a "Delete" button is click, the article will be displayed to seek confirmation of deletion.

 _Adding and deleting cleaning location_
 An administrator can add or delete a cleaning location from a managed list.
-The list acts as a reference to the the droped down selection in other pages.
+The list acts as a reference to the the dropdown selection in other pages.
 Deleting any entries from this list does not affect articles with the deleted location.

 ## Designing Graphics User Interface (Surface)